PEAK-Legacy/PEAK-Rules/README.txt

 Design Concepts
 ===============

+Criterion
+    A criterion is a test that returns a boolean for a given value, for example by testing its type.
+The simplest criterion is just a class or type object, meaning that the value should be of that type.

 Signature
     A condition expressed purely in terms of simple tests "and"ed together, using no "or" operations of any kind.
+A signature specifies what argument expressions are tested, and which criteria should be applied to them.
+    The simplest possible signature is a tuple of criteria, with each criterion applied to the corresponding argument in an argument tuple.
+An empty tuple matches any possible input.

 Predicate
-    One or more signatures "or"ed together
+    One or more signatures "or"ed together.
+(Note that this means that signatures are predicates, but predicates are not necessarily signatures.)

 Rule
     A combination of a predicate, an action type, and a body (usually a